Feedback About wiseGEEK Login

 anon49727

-I think the article got it backwards.
+I think the article got it backward.
 I grew up in the south too and lima beans were little things that we hardly ever ate.
 But butter beans were big and lighter in color and very very good the way my Mema fixed them.

 anon45051